Compare

 TL;DR

-- Intercom is a support platform with a bolted-on messenger layer and a best-in-class AI agent (Fin).
-It is explicitly not a CRM — it'll integrate with Salesforce or HubSpot for that. source
+- Intercom is a support platform with a mature AI agent (Fin) and a proactive messaging layer.
+It is explicitly not a CRM.
+It'll integrate with Salesforce or HubSpot for that. source

-- AI on Intercom is the Fin agent, priced per resolution at $0.99.
-AI on Hydra is the entire configuration layer — an onboarding interview synthesizes a context brief that's injected into every Claude call in-product, shaping the bot, flows, mini-apps, and reports from day one.
+- AI on Intercom is the Fin agent, priced per resolution at $0.99 (50/mo minimum).
+AI on Hydra is the entire configuration layer: an onboarding interview synthesizes a context brief that's injected into every Claude call in-product, shaping the bot, flows, mini-apps, and reports from day one. source

 Side-by-side: features